 2016 Texas Child Care Market Rate Survey

-The Child and Family Research Institute (CFRI), in partnership with the Ray Marshall Center for the Study of Human Resources (RMC), has undertaken the 2016 Texas Child Care Market Rate Survey as contracted by the Texas Workforce Commission (TWC).
-This report summarizes child care market rate data for the entire state of Texas and for each of its 28 local workforce development areas (LWDAs).
+This report summarizes child care market rate data for Texas and each of its 28 local workforce development areas.
 Three types of child care facilities were surveyed between September 2015 and March 2016: licensed child care centers, registered homes and licensed homes.
-In the survey, licensed and registered homes are grouped together, but separated for analysis.
+In the survey, researchers grouped licensed and registered homes together, but separated each for analysis.